iAbhishek91/google-cloud/Q.md

 However using small VMs are better when we use have option to split the processing power.

+## What are extended memory

+## What are default processor based on zone

+sanibridge processor for us-central-1? study more about these processor.

+## Mention few scenario where you need to stop your VM

+- upgrade or add more CPU or memory
+- remove or set a new static IP
+- modify instance tag.

+## Mention few properties that can be changed when a VM is running

+- labels
+- Internal & External IP type
+- Allow or disallow HTTP /HTTPS
+- Boot disk - What to do after the VM terminates
+- Availability policies

+## Mention few permanent properties of VM which cant never be changed

+- name
+- Region and Zone
+- Image

 ## There are multiple storage options for a VM (mentioned in Persistent-disk.md), which option to choose when

 In most of the scenario the common option recommended by google is to add a persistent disk to your VM.